-The European Patent Office (EPO) was set up by the European Patent Convention of 1973.
-It applies a single, uniform procedure to patent filings in any of its three official languages (English, French and German), and thus enables independent inventors, companies and researchers - from Europe and all over the world - to protect their inventions in a European market of over 600 million people.
+The European Patent Office (EPO) was set up in 1973.
+It is the biggest regional patent office in the world and applies a uniform procedure to examine patent applications in any of its three official languages (English, French and German).
+It enables inventors, companies and researchers - from Europe and all over the world - to protect their inventions in up to 40 European countries, covering a European market of some 600 million people.

-The EPO receives and processes some 266 000 patent filings per year.
-The high quality of its products and services such as the almost 66 000 patents granted in 2013 attracts patent system users worldwide: some two-thirds of European patent applications are filed by companies from outside Europe, mostly from the US, Japan, China and South Korea.
-This is also one reason why the EU has asked the Office to grant and administer the unitary patent, a single European patent covering the entire territory of 25 EU member states.
+The EPO receives and processes some 266 000 patent filings per year, which is more than 725 per day.
+The high quality of its products and services such as the almost 66 000 patents granted in 2013 attracts patent system users worldwide: two-thirds of European patent applications are filed from outside Europe, mostly by companies and inventors in the US, Japan, China and South Korea.
+This strong international position is one of the reasons why the EU asked the EPO to also grant and manage its future unitary patent, a supranational European patent covering the entire territory of 25 EU states.

 In addition, the EPO provides technical solutions and information on a global scale.
 Its search tool EPOQUE is today used by patent offices in over 40 countries worldwide, from Australia to Canada.
 Its public databases contain more than 85 million patent documents related to inventions and technological advances.
 Known as Espacenet, this technology library can be accessed free of charge on the EPO's website.
 Thanks to Patent Translate, a free machine translation tool developed in co-operation with Google, the documents are now available in 32 languages, including Chinese, Japanese, Korean and Russian.